 Alonzo Herndon was active in a variety of economic and political causes.
 He was a founding member of Booker T. Washington‘s National Negro Business League in 1900.
 Five years later he was one of the original members of the W.E.B.
 DuBois-led Niagara Movement.
 Herndon also used his wealth to support local institutions and causes, such as the Young Men’s Christian Association (YMCA), Atlanta University, the First Congregational Church, the Southview Cemetery, and the Atlanta State Savings Bank.

 In 1893, Herndon married Adrienne Elizabeth McNeil, a professor at Atlanta University, who influenced his cultural and educational growth.
 Alonzo and Adrienne had a son, Norris.
 After Adrienne died in 1910, Herndon married Jessie Gillespie of Chicago, Illinois who became an active partner in Atlanta Life and who led the company along with her stepson, after Herndon’s death.

 In 1910 Alonzo and Jessie Herndon built the Herndon Home which at the time was one of the largest mansions in Atlanta.
 Today the home is registered as a National Historic Place.
-Alonzo Herndon died in Atlanta on July 21, 1927 at the age of 69.
+Alonzo Herndon, a member of Alpha Phi Alpha Fraternity, died in Atlanta on July 21, 1927 at the age of 69.